EKOkonkwo/Breast_Cancer_Detection/README.md

 - **Develop multi-view fusion models** to combine CC and MLO mammogram views.
 - **Add model uncertainty estimation** using Bayesian techniques.
 ---

+📜 Citation

+If you use this work, please cite:

+Author: Esther Okonkwo
+Year: 2025